mangelsnc/specific-class-collection/README.md

 }
 ```

-The collections con be iterated as an array or if you prefer, yo can call the method `getElements` the get the array.
+The collections can be iterated as an array or if you prefer, yo can call the method `getElements` the get the array.